HarshalGunjalOp/ai-rag-chat-full-stack/README.md

 ## 🎯 **Project Overview**

 This intelligent chat application leverages cutting-edge **Retrieval-Augmented Generation (RAG)** technology to provide accurate, context-aware responses by combining the power of Large Language Models with real-time document retrieval.
-Built with a modern full-stack architecture, it demonstrates enterprise-grade scalability, security, and performance optimization.
+Used redis for caching and it gives near instant cached responses.
+Deployed it on a AWS EC2 instance.

 ### ✨ **Key Highlights**